Oman mediates indirect US-Iran talks over Tehran's nuclear program

 Few details on talks ahead of meeting

-The scope and nature of, and participants in, the Muscat talks weren't immediately clear.
+Details remained sparse even before the talks began.
 Officials at Oman's borders on Thursday showed particular concern over anyone carrying cameras into the sultanate before the negotiations.

-On the Iranian side, Araghchi arrived at night along with multiple Iranian diplomats, the state-run IRNA news agency reported.

 “Commitments need to be honored,” he wrote.
 “Equal standing, mutual respect and mutual interest are not rhetoric — they are a must and the pillars of a durable agreement.”

-Ahead of the meeting, a top adviser to Khamenei appeared to offer the theocracy's support to the 63-year-old career diplomat.
+A top adviser to Khamenei also appeared to offer the theocracy's support to the 63-year-old career diplomat.

 Araghchi “is a skilled, strategic and trustworthy negotiator at the highest levels of decision-making and military intelligence,” Ali Shamkhani wrote on X. “Soldiers of the nation in the armed forces & generals of diplomacy, acting under the order of the Leader, will safeguard the nation’s interests.”

-On the U.S. side, it appeared that talks would be led by U.S. Mideast special envoy Steve Witkoff, a 68-year-old billionaire New York real estate mogul and longtime friend to Trump.
+On the U.S. side, the talks led by Witkoff, a 68-year-old billionaire New York real estate mogul and longtime friend to Trump.
 Traveling with Witkoff on his Mideast trip so far is Jared Kushner, Trump’s son-in-law who in recent weeks has shared proposals for the Gaza Strip and took part in trilateral talks with Russia and Ukraine in Abu Dhabi earlier on the trip.

 The two men had traveled from Abu Dhabi to Qatar on Thursday night for meetings there, the Qatari-funded satellite news network Al Jazeera reported.
 Qatar, which shares an offshore natural gas field in the Persian Gulf with Iran, also hosts a major U.S. military installation that Iran attacked in the June war.